Notice About Coronavirus (COVID-19)

-- We are rigorously cleaning and sanitizing patient exam rooms between each and every patient.
+- We are rigorously cleaning and sanitizing patient exam rooms between every patient.

 - Our operating rooms and equipment are sterilized with cleaning products approved for use against COVID-19.